KyleRego/KyleRego.github.io/collections/_software_development_notes/practical-object-oriented-design.markdown

 One of the themes of the book is the idea that the "messages" sent between the objects are as important, or even more important, than the objects themselves.

 The book uses UML sequence diagrams to make the somewhat abstract discussion around this easier to understand.
-The following example is from the [plantuml builder gem](https://github.com/svernidub/plantuml_builder):
+The following example is an example made with the [plantuml builder gem](https://github.com/svernidub/plantuml_builder):

 ![An example UML sequence diagram](/assets/uml_images/example.png)